2023 BOSTON JEWISH FILM FESTIVAL – FAQ

 HOW DO I STREAM A FILM?

-You may be required to sign in with your email address or username, and your password.
+You will be required to sign in with your email address, or username.

 OPTIONS FOR STREAMING:

 - PCs running Windows 7+ Google Chrome, Firefox, Microsoft Edge, Opera.
 Internet Explorer is not supported.

 - Intel-based Macs running macOS 10.12+ Google Chrome, Firefox, Safari, or Opera

 Viewing Tips: For best viewing, make sure to close any extra tabs in your web browser.
 If you have problems viewing in your usual browser, try another of the recommended internet browsers listed above.